numbas/editor-docs/source/question-parts.rst

             The expected answer to the part.
 Question variables (or, more broadly, JME expressions which should be evaluated to a single value when the question is generated), can be included by enclosing them in curly braces.

         Answer simplification rules
-            :ref:`simplification-rules` to apply to the correct answer, if it is displayed to the student (for example, after clicking the :guilabel:`Reveal answers` button).
+            :ref:`Simplification rules <simplification-rules>` to apply to the correct answer, if it is displayed to the student (for example, after clicking the :guilabel:`Reveal answers` button).
 This shouldn't affect marking.

 .. topic:: Accuracy and string restrictions